shobrook/mvpa/README.md

 ## Installation

-`mvpa` can be installed from PyPi:
+`CorrMVPA` can be installed from PyPi:

 ```bash
 $ pip install mvpa